IsaBeau-Dev/CK-3-Translator/README.md

 # CK 3 Translator
 To use you need to do
 1. Install python and pip https://pip.pypa.io/en/stable/installation/
-2. Execute the installer.exe (this installs everything needed from https://github.com/argosopentech/argos-translate this may take some time)
+2. Execute the installer.exe (this installs everything needed from https://github.com/argosopentech/argos-translate and other needed imports) !!This may take some time !!!